JackScottAU/Amethyst/Docs/Memory Management.md

 We also want to put the IDT, GDT, etc in here

+### Physical Memory Allocation Bitmap

+128K is 1024x1024 / 8.

+All zeroes = all allocated.

+All ones = all free.

 ## Virtual Memory Layout

 0GB to 3GB is user space.